Why was the Montgomery County Land Bank established?

 If I had maintained the lot next door to me before the Land Bank acquired the property to tear it down, am I able to acquire the property for free after the Land Bank demolishes it?

 While there once was a “Mow to Own” program, that program has not been active for decades.
 NO, we cannot transfer the property to you for free because you have been mowing the grass at that property.

 What is the process for donating a property to the Land Bank?

 The first step to donate a property is to fill out the Donation Questionnaire Form.
 If the property meets the qualifications for donation, the Land Bank will contact you with instructions on how to transfer the deed to the Land Bank.

 What conditions must be met for a property to be donated?

 These conditions must be met for the Land Bank to accept a residential property donation:

-- The title must be clear and marketable, as verified by a title search conducted by the donor.
+- The title must be clean and marketable as verified by a title search.

-- The property may have no judgment liens or other encumbrances such as mortgages, unpaid utility bills, state or federal income tax liens, among others.
+- The property may not have any judgements, liens or other encumbrances such as mortgages, unpaid utility bills, mechanic’s liens and state or federal income tax liens, among others.